radius-project/website/README.md

    ```bash
    hugo server
    ```
-4. Open a browser to http://localhost:1313
+1. Open a browser to http://localhost:1313

+## Code of Conduct

+Please refer to our [Radius Community Code of Conduct](https://github.com/project-radius/radius/blob/main/CODE-OF-CONDUCT.md)